Eigen-Robotics/Eigen-Robotics/docs/4-testing.md

 ## Overview

-ARK uses pytest with a structured approach that mirrors the semantic package organization.
+EIGEN uses pytest with a structured approach that mirrors the semantic package organization.
 Tests are organized both by integration level and by module focus.

 Work-In-Progress: I expectect discussion to ensue, separation of fast unit tests vs slow integration tests should be kept in mind.
 Because not all components (robots, sensors, etc.) are going to be run together and some might have strictly conflicting dependencies, ephermal environments and CI/CD runs should be considered.
 Right now the tests do not show anything ground breaking, but they do help with a sanity check that the workspace solution works import-wise.